 Like some sexually charged romance from a telenovela, I have a love/hate relationship with frequency separation.
 I love it because it just works so well, and the hatred exists because it is abused and lends itself to be so easily abused.
 If you don’t have a proper foundation in Photoshop, or, at least, the theory behind frequency separation, it can be a cruel mistress that betrays you on a whim.

 I’m often uncertain about recommending it as a ‘tool’ to us particularly for Photoshop virgins or those lacking a foundation deeper than a summer puddle, because, predictably, a recurring motif that prevails when they use FS is a highly overdone image.
-It’s quite incredible, really, to see how many people implement frequency separation as part of their workflow with all the best intentions and then what they end up with is something that looks like an early 80s mall-portrait, with pore-less alabaster skin and haze à la ‘Glamour Shots By Deb’ Where are they going wrong?
+It’s quite incredible, really, to see how many people implement frequency separation as part of their workflow with all the best intentions and then what they end up with is something that looks like an early 80s mall-portrait, with pore-less alabaster skin and haze à la ‘Glamour Shots By Deb’.
+Where are they going wrong?

 Our SLR Lounge Critique section is growing and your submissions range from those of a very beginner to the very accomplished, and our aim is to help you reach that next step regardless of your starting point.
 I’ve been noticing a trend stemming from this problem with frequency separation so I figure it’s good to address it here.
 If you’re one of those struggling, don’t for a moment feel poorly, because you’re in good company.

-Frequency Separation can go wrong at many points, and there are actually variations of the process and different ways to use it, but I believe there are two points where most stumble the most.
+Frequency Separation can go wrong at many points, and while there are actually variations of the process and different ways to use it, I believe there are two points where most stumble the most.

 - Blur Radius (This is the real killer)